PG - Parental Guidance

 PG films can be viewed by all ages, but some scenes may be unsuitable for young children.

 Children of any age may watch a PG rated film or DVD, with or without an adult.
-A PG film should not worry a child aged eight or older so BBFC Examiners are thinking of eight year olds when they decide about the rating and how strong the issues are.
+A PG film should not worry a child aged eight or older so BBFC Compliance Officers are thinking of eight year olds when they decide about the rating and how strong the issues are.

 A PG tells parents that the content of the film may upset younger or more sensitive children.